 Scalability and speed

 Both WordPress and Drupal are known to deliver scalability and speed to massive websites.
-And WordPress can scale even more by investing in managed hosting, which helps optimize site speed when content reaches large volumes and traffic levels are high.
+And WordPress can scale even more by investing in managed WordPress hosting, which helps optimize site speed when content reaches large volumes and traffic levels are high.

 Many huge media sites that produce massive amounts of content, like the NY Times, Forbes, Tech Crunch, etc. trust on WordPress for scalability and speedy content delivery.